kvnptl/practice_git/README.md

 - Work on the `calculator_application.py` file

 Tasks:
-- Create first commit for your task description only
+- Create the first commit for your task description only
 - Develop a separate function for each functionality
 - The code should take user input(if applicable) and display the result
 - After completing the task, create a pull request to the `fc-ss23-git` repository's `main` branch